ambika-garg/PowerBI_Airflow_Plugin/ReadMe.md

 2. `client_secret`: The Client Secret of your service principal.
 3. `tenant_id`: The Tenant Id of your service principal.

+## Operators
+### PowerBIDatasetRefreshOperator
+This operator composes the logic for this plugin.
+It triggers the Power BI dataset refresh and pushes the details in Xcom.
+It can accept the following parameters:

+* `dataset_id`: The dataset Id.
+* `group_id`: The workspace Id.
+* `wait_for_termination`: (Default value: True) Wait until the pre-existing or current triggered refresh completes before exiting.
+* `force_refresh`: When enabled, it will force refresh the dataset again, after pre-existing ongoing refresh request is terminated.
+* `timeout`: Time in seconds to wait for a dataset to reach a terminal status for non-asynchronous waits.
+Used only if ``wait_for_termination`` is True.
+* `check_interval`: Number of seconds to wait before rechecking the refresh status.

 ## Features
 * #### Xcom Integration: The Power BI Dataset refresh operator enriches the Xcom with essential fields for downstream tasks:
 1. `powerbi_dataset_refresh_id`: Request Id of the Dataset Refresh.